nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_authorise_shell2.png "enter verification code")

 - click on the Google link.
 A new browser tab will open.
 Log in to the Google account you used to set up the GCP console.
-Click "Allow" to allow Google Cloud SDK to access your Google account.
+Click <span class="highlight_txt">Allow</span> to allow Google Cloud SDK to access your Google account.
 As a reminder, the SDK toolkit provides a number of important tools like `gcloud` that are used for accessing GCP services.
 The next page will provide a verification code.
 Copy/paste the code back in the shell next to "Enter verification code:".

 ### e.
 Set up SSH keys